shira1008/DevLink/README.md

 ## Overview

-DevLink is a full-stack social media application designed for developers to connect, collaborate, and share experiences within the tech community.
+DevLink is a full-stack social media application designed for developers to connect, collaborate, and share experiences.

 ## Key Features